 The Mental Health and Wellness Department is comprised of the Mental Health Coordinator and three Resource Coordinators throughout the district.
 The Resource Coordinator program works under the Mental Health Coordinator.
-The Mental Health Coordinator and the Resource Coordinator Program work in conjunction with each of the schools to eliminate barriers to our student's education, helping families that need additional resources, and to provide assistance with mental health and wellness.
+The Mental Health Coordinator and the Resource Coordinator Program work in conjunction with each of the schools to eliminate barriers to our student's education, help families that need additional resources, and provide assistance with mental health and wellness.
+We also work with Catalyst which is a school-based program to help our students with long-term counseling.